About Anna Tai, RD

 Understanding how the brain forms patterns does.

-A Different Approach to Food and Metabolic Health
+A New Approach to Food and Metabolic Health

 Why I Do This Work

-Many of the women I work with have spent years feeling ashamed of their relationship with food.
+Many of the women I work with have spent years feeling ashamed of their relationship with food and their body.

 They believe they lack discipline.